-Centor's integrated shades and screens are both made from fabrics that are resistant to water damage.
+Centor's built-in shades and screens are both made from fabrics that are resistant to water damage.
 However, shade fabrics in particular can be stained by water spreading dust or other contaminants unevenly across the surface of the fabric.
-Therefore, only use the shades while the doors are closed so that it does not get wet from rain.
-Localised wetting should be dabbed away immediately to minimise the risk of staining.
+Therefore, only use the shades while the panels are closed so that it does not get wet from rain.
+Localized wetting should be dabbed away immediately to minimize the risk of staining.

 Be sure your shade or screen is dry before rolling it away.
-Rolling away a wet fabric slows down the drying process and can lead to mildew or mould growth.
+Rolling away a wet fabric slows down the drying process and can lead to mildew or mold growth.
 If they get wet, remove excess moisture and leave them out to dry.